AdamZaghloul/time-tracker/README.md

 ## Roadmap

 ### Priority
+1. Bug: When changing the date of an activity that spans from one day to the next (e.g. starting 11:00 PM, ending 1:00AM next day), it overrides both start and end date to the same day, leading to negative duration.
+Workaround inthe meantime is to bring the task start time and end time back far enough to stay in the same date.
-1. Lazyload the log data as sometimes it takes ~3s to load a year's worth of data.
+2. Lazyload the log data as sometimes it takes ~3s to load a year's worth of data.
 Looks like the api call is still ~100ms so the rate limiter may be populating the DOM.
-2. Add a loading spinner to the import data section.
+3. Add a loading spinner to the import data section.
 Large imports can hang with no feedback and feel broken.
-3. Update reporting so that weeks can contain prior/next month days.
+4. Update reporting so that weeks can contain prior/next month days.
 Currently a "week" can just be 31-MAR which is weird for analytics.
 Keep a week in the month and year its Monday falls on, but make sure the month and year have only their days.

 ### Nice to Have
 1. Don't call an API Post when there is no change to the input on a cell in the log or settings.